ZCybSec/vol-gui/CODING_STYLE.md

 Default Arguments
 -----------------

-Default arguments are fine, but not with mutable types (because they're consructed once at module load time and can lead to confusion/errors.)
+Default arguments are fine, but not with mutable types (because they're constructed once at module load time and can lead to confusion/errors.)

 True/False Evaluations
 ----------------------